dearlordylord/branching/POST.md

   absurd(notification.type/*never*/);
 ````

 Importantly, when `never`-typed values in code, you can always assume this part of the code is unreachable, that is, if your typing has no bugs.
-In TypeScript, it may happen e.g. because of casting with `as`.
+In Typescript, it may happen e.g. because of casting with `as`.
 That's why I accompany the `never` check in `absurd` with a `throw`.
 Better safe than sorry.

 ### Object key mapping